 Explore This Lab

 CD4+ T lymphocytes comprise a principal component of the adaptive immune system.
-These cells recognize protein-derived antigens from foreign pathogens and integrate this information with contextual signals to coordinate appropriately orchestrated responses from all the different players of the immune system, including cytotoxic CD8+ T cells, antibody-producing B cells and inflammatory macrophages and granulocytes.
+These cells recognize protein-derived antigens from pathogens and integrate this information with contextual signals to coordinate appropriate responses from all the different players of the immune system, including cytotoxic CD8+ T cells, antibody-producing B cells and inflammatory macrophages and granulocytes.
 The role of CD4+ T cells as central regulators of immune function therefore makes them an attractive target for immunoregulatory intervention when immune responses go awry.

 The overall research goal of Dr. Moon's lab is to understand how CD4+ T cell tolerance is maintained to antigens that should not be attacked by the immune system.
 This includes not only self-antigens, but antigens derived from commensal microbes and environmental proteins that continuously or routinely make contact with mucosal surfaces.
 Undesirable immune responses to these types of antigens are the underlying causes of autoimmune, autoinflammatory and allergic diseases, respectively.